 Funds from grants are recognized as grant income in the statements of operations as and when earned for the specific research and development projects for which the grants are designated.
-In April 2021, the Company received an award (the "Award") from the National Cancer Institute in support of the Company's lead therapeutic candidate.
-Since there is no transfer of ownership of the work performed under the Award, and the Company does not lose control over the work performed under the Award funds as a contribution.
+In April 2021 and September 2024, the Company received awards (the "Awards") from the National Cancer Institute in support of the Company's lead therapeutic candidate.
+Since there is no transfer of ownership of the work performed under the Awards, and the Company does not lose control over the work performed under the Awards, the Company deems the Awards funds as a contribution.
 Grant payments received in excess of grant income earned are recorded as deferred grant income on the Company's balance sheets until the related income has been earned.
 Grant income earned in excess of grant payments received is recorded as grant receivable on the Company's balance sheets.